Essential online tools when you’re starting a wedding business

 Pro-tip: Speaking of contracts, does the one you are sending clients have these essential contract clauses?

 Quickbooks and Freshbooks

-When you are a service provider, it can be hard to keep all of your invoices organized and get paid on a timely basis.
+When you are a service provider, it can be hard to keep all of your invoices organized and get paid in a timely manner.
 So, when it comes to business tools that are really essential, having something like Quickbooks or Freshbooks is a must.
-Between making it easy to send invoices, payment reminders, and having built in payment options, if you want to reduce the amount of time you spend managing your finances, be sure to invest in one of these platforms.
+Between making it easy to send invoices, payment reminders, and having built-in payment options, if you want to reduce the amount of time you spend managing your finances, be sure to invest in one of these platforms.